or email Gloria at Info@ABWASanibelCaptiva.org

 “Nancy has been a major force in the progress of ABWA on the islands,” said Gloria Garrett, local chapter President.
 “She has held nearly every leadership role and won a regional Council Lifetime Achievement Award.
 This year she reinstated the role of Chapter Historian, spoke at the Women’s History Month meeting, participated actively in board meetings and showcased ABWA at the annual Islands Day Parade.”

-Join us fourth Tuesdays for lunch at the ABWA Women in Leadership Speaker Series.
+Join us August 27th at the Women in Leadership Speaker Series.
 Networking at Sundial Beach Resort & Spa starts at 11:30 followed by lunch and the speaker from noon - 1:00 pm.
 Everyone is invited to participate, members and non-members alike.

 The Mission of the American Business Women's Association is to bring together businesswomen of diverse occupations and to provide opportunities for them to help themselves and others grow personally and professionally through leadership, education, networking support, and national recognition.